 This is arguably the hardest part of the process and it is important to approach it sensitively and not to come across as pushy in your outreach.

 Personalisation is not new when it comes to successful outreach campaigns.
 Each email you send should be personalised about the specific mention on the site – avoid sending emails that outline 0 incentive for the site to include a link back to your website.

 If you are sending emails like this one, please rethink your outreach strategy:

 Generic emails will most definitely result in 0 reclaimed links and potentially, a negative reputation for your company.

 Indeed you should explain the benefits of adding a link back to you and how it can offer value to their audience.

 Link reclamation can be extremely time consuming, but it is definitely worth it.
-If you don’t think you have the time, or if you would simply rather let professionals do it for you, get in contact with Hive19.
+If you don’t think you have the time, or if you would simply rather let professionals do it for you or would like to understand more about our services, get in contact with our friendly team today.

-We regularly carry out link reclamation as part of our Active Profile Monitoring work for clients, and we would be delighted to help you get the links you deserve.
+We regularly carry out link reclamation as part of our Active Profile Monitoring work for clients, and we would be delighted to help you obtain the links you deserve.